EduardSergeev/CV/README.md

 Investment bank, quantitative analytics team

-Was responsible for support and development of Functional Model Deployment (FMD) project as well as general support for QA library users (quants and IT).
+Was responsible for support and development of Functional Model Deployment project (proprietary functional language written mostly in C++ and hosted in Excel), as well as general support for QA library users (quants and IT)
-FMD was a proprietary functional language written mostly in C++ and hosted in Excel.
 Worked mostly on improvements and bug-fixing in C# and VBA part of FMD plus minor optimisation and bug fixing in core (C++) FMD; Build support/improvement (TeamCity+NUnit/Boost.Test).
 Users (quants) 1st line support for QA-Library.

 * .NET/C# 3.5, C++, VBA (Excel), Perforce, TeamCity